markmont/flux-utils/README.md

     optional arguments:
-      -h, --help   show this help message and exit --all        check all users' usage
-      --details    display extra information
+      -h, --help   show this help message and exit --all        check the usage of all users --details    display extra information
       --mail       send mail to offending users (Flux support staff only) --daemonize  run as a daemon (Flux support staff only)

+`gpujobinfo` - displays information about jobs requesting GPUs

+    gpujobinfo

 INSTALLATION